NDevTK/cel/docs/design-summary.md

 1.  `system_tests/` is the contents of the similarly named directory under in the Chromium source tree.
-See [Source Code Locations] for details.
+See [Source Locations][] for details.
 The isolate includes the entire contents of the directory excluding the `doc/` subdirectory.
 These files will be transferred over to the enterprise lab for execution.